rolandwalker/anaphora/README.markdown

 Notes
 -----

-Principally based on examples from the book "On Lisp", by Paul Graham.
+Partially based on examples from the book "On Lisp", by Paul Graham.

 When this library is loaded, the provided anaphoric forms are registered as keywords in font-lock.
 This may be disabled via